Forest-Economics-Goettingen/optimLanduse/README.md

 First leave-indicator-out example considers socio-economic indicators only (see also figure 5 of Gosling et al. (2020)).
-Expectedly, it corresponds to the above shown multiobjective portfolio, as all indicators relevant for the solution of the multiobjective portfolio are captured also in the socio-economic group.
+Expectedly, it corresponds to the above shown multio-functional portfolio, as all indicators relevant for the solution of the multi-functional portfolio are captured also in the socio-economic group.

 ``` r
 performance_socioeconomic <- calcPerformance(result_socioeconomic)